Home » Blog » News » NotAgain Campaign: Raising Government Awareness on Maternal Health in Nigeria

 What has been the greatest challenge you’ve faced during the development of the project?

-At the developmental stage of the project, it was very challenging getting the direct and active contacts (social media handles) of policy/decision makers who were the main target of the content message.
+At the developmental stage of the project, it was very challenging getting the direct and active contacts (social media handles) of policy/decision-makers who were the main target of the content message.
 Also, at the onset, some Civil Society Organizations perceived the campaign as a competition for visibility rather than collaboration towards reducing needless deaths of women.

 What has been your greatest success?

 The media is known to set an agenda for people on what to think.
-Exposure to media messages disseminated through a variety of channels is considered the most effective way to change knowledge, attitudes, and behavior of people on issues.
+Exposure to media messages disseminated through a variety of channels is considered the most effective way to change the knowledge, attitudes, and behavior of people on issues.

 The campaign has led to the evolvement of a community of media practitioners who are able to investigate, analyze and report on maternal health issues using primary and secondary data sources and some of the media reports produced have led to responsive actions from government and policymakers with respect to a provision of quality maternal and child health services.
 But more still needs to be done.